Numeric Input Fields¶

-- To change the value in steps, click LMB on the small triangles (number button only).
+- To change the value in unit steps, click LMB on the small triangles (only available on first field type).
+You can also use Ctrl-Wheel while hovering over the field to edit the value.

-- To change the value in a wider range, hold down LMB and drag the mouse to the left or right.
-Hold Ctrl to snap to the discrete steps while dragging or Shift for precision input.
+- To change the value with mouse, hold down LMB and drag to left or right.

-Press LMB or Return to edit the value as a text field.
+Press LMB or Return to enter value by typing it with keyboard.

-When entering values by hand, this button works like any other text field:
+When entering values by keyboard, numeric fields work like text fields:

 - Press Return or LMB outside the field to apply the change.

-- Press Tab to jump to the next number button or Ctrl-Tab for the previous.
+- Press Tab to jump to the next field or Ctrl-Tab to go to the previous field.

-- Press Minus while hovering over the button to negate the value.
+- Press Minus while hovering over a numeric field to negate the value.

 Even constants like